KoljaWindeler/ytube_music_player/README.md

 ## Features
 - loads all your playlists from your YouTube Music account
-- can either play straigt from the playlist or create a radio based on the playlist
+- can either play straight from the playlist or create a radio based on the playlist
 - extracts url of the stream and forwards it to a generic mediaplayer
 - keeps auto_playing as long as it is turned on